SaxyPandaBear/wordle-in-discord/README.md

 such, `.env` is ignored in Git, and `.env.template` is provided as a template for contributors to keep track of the required secrets.

+I am not using any dotenv style library to lookup/use the secrets currently for development.
+The bot gets run by passing in the secrets as argument flags to the executable currently.

+TODO: Change to default to environment variables when this is ready to deploy.

 ### Testing
 Run unit tests:
 ```bash